2sic/2sxc-docs/2sxc Docs Generator/basics/internal/progress/breaking-changes/v13/index.md

 ### Major Updates with may affect you

 1. The Image Resizer is being replaced TODO:
-1. The App containing Site-wide settings is changed to TODO:
+1. The App containing Site-wide settings is changed to `Primary` - previously it used the `Content` app for this.
+We believe this won't affect many users, as the settings-stack is still very new in v12

 Things which probably don't affect anybody